manoa-warrior-collective/manoa-warrior-collective.github.io/index.md

 User Features:

 - Landing page (User)
-  - Should contain basic introduction to the site
+  - Basic introduction to the site
+  - Overview of the website functionalities
   - Should contain a Sign Up feature at the bottom of the page

 ![Landing Page Top](images/updatemockups/landingpage-mockup.png)
 ![Landing Page Bottom](images/updatemockups/landingpage-mockup2.png)

 - Dashboard page
-  - Users can see the status of current lost items
+  - Users can see the status of their current lost items
   - Users can see items they found themseleves
   - Creates a button link to your lost item lists